SruthiSurajan/Social-Distance-Monitoring/README.md

 Considering top-down view of the pedestrains.

-Accuracy of  the algorithm is less.
+Accuracy of the algorithm is to be improved.